-- The people 65-years-old and over account for 13.9% of Taiwan’s population in 2018.
-Aging population with low growth rate of population mean limited growth in food demand and grain imports.
+- Aging population with negative growth rate means little growth in food demand and grain imports.

 - Implemented chemical residues test by the government for grains import.

-- Some Legislators and NGOs’ activists are trying to revise the threshold level of GM labeling from 3 percent to 0.9 percent.
+- Some Legislators and NGOs’ activists are trying to revise the threshold level of GM labelling from 3 percent to 0.9 percent.

 - There is no supportive policy of using fuel ethanol in Taiwan yet.